Tropical surface singularities

 where $C_T$ denotes the cone of the secondary fan corresponding to $T$.
 Equality holds if and only if in $T$ all lattice points of $\Delta$ are marked, i.e.\ if $\bigcup_{l} \mathcal{A}_l = \Delta\cap \Z^3$. \end{lemma} The proof is analogous to Lemma 2.5 of \cite{MMS09}.

 Since many tropical polynomials can induce the same tropical surface, the secondary fan is not the parameter space for tropical surfaces.
-If we consider a subfan of the secondary fan of some pure dimension, then the union of cones corresponding to marked subdivisions with all lattice points marked as above will serve as parameter space.
-Since $\Trop(\Sing(\Delta))$ is a subfan of the secondary fan (see Section \ref{sec:tropicaldiscriminant}), we can conclude that singular tropical surfaces such that all lattice points in the dual marked subdivision are marked form the parameter space.
-In particular, such a singular tropical surface can be fixed by imposing $\#(\Delta\cap \Z^3)-2$ point conditions.
-This explains our interest for singular tropical surfaces dual to marked subdivisions with all lattice points marked.
-We say they are of \emph{maximal-dimensional type}.
+However, singular tropical surfaces of maximal-dimensional geometric type are parametrized by the union of (the interior of) codimension one cones of the secondary fan which correspond to dual marked subdivisions with all lattice points marked.
+This feature also explains our interest in singular tropical surfaces of maximal-dimensional geometric type.